 Decent NAS performance

-The tested the RAX40’s network-attached storage feature with the SanDisk Extreme Portable SSD.
-Via a Gigabit connection, the router had the sustained copy speed of 28 MB/s and 41 MB/s for writing and reading, respectively.
+I tested the RAX40’s network-attached storage feature with the SanDisk Extreme Portable SSD.
+Via a Gigabit connection, the router had a sustained copy speed of 28 MB/s and 41 MB/s for writing and reading, respectively.

 These weren’t in any way the best I’ve seen but consistently better than that of the TP-Link AX3000.
 Without a LAN multi-gig port, the router can’t compete with other Wi-Fi 6 routers on this front.